target/strelka/docs/README.md

 Below are some select use cases that show the value Strelka can add to a threat detection tech stack.
 Keep in mind that these results are parsed in real time without post-processing and are typically correlated with other detection/response tools (e.g. Bro, Volatility, etc.).
 The file metadata shown below was derived from files found in [VirusShare](https://virusshare.com/) torrent no. 323 and from a test file in the [MaliciousMacroBot (MMBot) repository](https://github.com/egaus/MaliciousMacroBot).

 ### Extracting nested files
 Strelka scanners can decompress and unarchive child files from a wide variety of common file formats, including gzip, ISO, RAR, tar, and ZIP.
 Child files can also be extracted from files that are not typically thought of as file containers, including MZ, HTML, and XML.
-Child files are recursively scanned by the system and retain their relationship to parent files via unique identifiers (`uid`, `parent_uid`, and `root_uid`).
+Child files are recursively scanned by the system and retain their relationship to parent files via unique identifiers (`tree.node`, `tree.parent`, and `tree.root`).

 Below is a partial scan result for a ZIP file that contains DLLs, MZ, and text files -- this shows which scanner extracted the child files and the order in which Strelka extracted them.
 ```json